-“The River” may not be very good, but it has been one of the more interesting new television series I’ve seen in several seasons.
+The River may not be very good, but it has been one of the more interesting new television series I’ve seen in this season.
 There hasn’t been a good mystery adventure program on network television since lost ended in 2010.